Avallone-io/.github/PULL_REQUEST_TEMPLATE.md

+# Test environment link
+> Paste the link to the relevant test environment
+- Link

 # Jira issue
-> Please link the relevant Jira issue(s) that this PR closes.
+> Link the relevant Jira issue(s) that this PR closes.
 - Jira Issue 1

 # Linked PRs
-> Please link other PRs in other projects that are related to this one.
+> Link other PRs in other projects that are related to this one.
 - PR 1

 # Description
-> Please include a summary of the change and which issue is fixed.
+> Include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 # Migration status
-> Please select how the migrations will be run.
+> Select how the migrations will be run.

 - [ ] This PR does not have any migrations
 - [ ] The migrations will be applied before deployment
 - [ ] The migrations will be applied after  deployment

 # Type of change
-> Please select the options that are relevant.
+> Select the options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)